jekay23/expo/README.md

 It's not being actively worked on, but there are plans for finding people who will continue its development.
 The project is not yet production-ready.
 But to get there, there are following obvious proposals:
 - implement all components to be dynamic objects, not static classes (like the latest **~/Resources/Views/Components/Like**),
-- enhance APIs, make all of them RESTful
+- enhance APIs, make all of them RESTful,
-- add lazy-loading capabilities for images
+- add lazy-loading capabilities for images,
-- work on the issue of being able to quick-like photos without being signed in
+- work on the issue of being able to quick-like photos without being signed in,
-- load only useful JS and CSS for each specific page
+- load only useful JS and CSS for each specific page,
-- make more filters and enhance the compilation's UI/UX
+- make more filters and enhance the compilation's UI/UX,
+- create dev and test branches if there's ever a new developer on this project...

 ## Contacts